Round goby: Distribution and habitat

 Round gobies are widespread in the Sea of Marmara and in the rivers of its basin and can also be found in the Black Sea and the Sea of Azov, along all coasts and fresh waters of their basins as well as in the coastal lakes and lagoons.
 They are also found in the rivers of Crimea and the Caucasus (Mezib, Pshada, Vulan, Kodori, and Çoruh) and in the Caspian Sea, represented by subspecies Neogobius melanostomus affinis.

 Since 1990, the round goby has been registered as introduced in the North American Great Lakes, in parts of Europe, and in the Baltic Sea as an invasive species.
-The first catch in North America was documented by Jude et al 1992 and Crossman et al 1992, caught by an angler in Sarnia, Ontario, fishing the St. Clair River on June 28, 1990.
-The studies of Jude, Crossman, together with Jude et al 1995 found a range of sizes between 29 and 180 mm in the St. Clair.
-Round gobies are also rapidly expanding into tributaries of the Great Lakes in North America and were recently discovered in at least one of the Finger Lakes in New York State (Cayuga Lake) and the first round goby was discovered by the state of New York in the Hudson River in 2021.
+The first catch in North America was documented by Jude et al. 1992 and Crossman et al. 1992, caught by an angler in Sarnia, Ontario, fishing the St. Clair River on June 28, 1990.
+The studies of Jude, Crossman, together with Jude et al. 1995 found a range of sizes between 29 and 180 mm in the St. Clair.
+Round gobies are also rapidly expanding into tributaries of the Great Lakes in North America and were recently discovered in at least one of the Finger Lakes in New York State (Cayuga Lake).
+The first round goby in the Hudson River was discovered by the state of New York in 2021.

 Round gobies are euryhaline (salt-tolerant) and live in both freshwater and marine ecosystems, up to a mineralization of 18–24%.
 They are commonly found on continental shelves with sandy and rocky bottoms with low silting at depths from 1–2 m to 10–17 m.